wonarii/CART210-glossary/glossary.md

 ## Cultural Determinism

-Culture is the sum of attitudes, customs, and beliefs that distinguishes one group of people from another.
-Determinism is a philosophical position whereby every event has conditions that could not be caused by any other means.
-Collectively then, cultural determinism is a theory which bases our emotional and behavioral levels upon the culture in which we are raised, meaning that our culture and social influences dominate biological influences.[^feenberg23CD]
+Cultural determinism is a theory that bases our emotions and behaviors upon the culture in which we are raised.
+It suggests that cultural and social influence dominate biological behavior.
+Breaking the theory down into two concepts, culture is the sum of attitudes, customs, and beliefs that distinguishes one group of people from another; while determinism is a philosophical position whereby an event has conditions that could not be caused by any other means.  [^feenberg10CD]

+Cultural determinism may not be all determinant, however.
+Often we are pressured into following cultural norms without understanding or recognizing those norms.
+As long as the culture’s coercion remains unconscious, there are few opportunities to act outside of those norms.
+But it’s not entirely unusual for a person to become aware of their cultural coercion, and act in a different way. [^ketner71CD] Would this resistance to cultural expectations also be a culture-bound decision?

-[^feenberg23CD] Vancouver, Andrew Feenberg and Anne-Marie Feenberg.
-September 14 2010.
+[^feenberg10CD] Feenberg, Andrew and Anne-Marie Feenberg.
+2010.
 “An Internet of Everything?/Technological and Cultural Determinism - Wikibooks, Open Books for an Open World.”
 Accessed January 29, 2024. https://en.wikibooks.org/wiki/An_Internet_of_Everything%3F/Technological_and_Cultural_Determinism.

+[^ketner71CD] Ketner, Kenneth L. 1971.
+“Concerning Cultural Determinism.”
+The Journal of American Folklore 84 (334): 444–46. https://doi.org/10.2307/539639.

 ## Cyberspace